jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Edit Pack

-Edit Pack is a feature of the Tick It site, users will have
+Edit Pack is a feature of the Tick It site giving users the ability to add or remove tasks from the pack and also update the title and pack description via a form.

 <details>
 <summary>Edit Pack image</summary>